dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 which are explicitly ruled out by the source generators proposal.

 There are already well supported tools and techniques for achieving these kinds of operations, and the source generators proposal is not aimed at replacing them.
+We are exploring approaches for call site rewriting (see [interceptors.md](interceptors.md)), but those features are experimental and may change significantly or even be removed.

 ## Conventions